angular-architects/ngrx-toolkit/docs/docs/mutations.md

 1. Parameters to pass to an RxJS stream (`rxMutation`) or RxJS agnostic `HttpClient` call (`httpMutation`)
 1. Callbacks: `onSuccess` and `onError` (optional)
 1. Flattening operators (optional, defaults to `concatOp`)
-1. Exposes a method of the same name as the mutation, returns a promise.
+1. Exposes a method of the same name as the mutation, returns a `Promise`.
 1. State signals: `value/status/error/isPending/hasValue`

 Additionally, mutations can be used in either `withMutations()` or as standalone functions.